DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Conclusion for Extbase controller
 ---------------------------------

-Each controller within an Extbase extension should consist of actions, which only do a single task.
-By providing fine grained actions for single tasks, the Integrator is able to configure installation specific plugins.
+Each controller within an Extbase extension consists of actions, which should only do a single task each.
+By providing fine grained actions for single tasks, the Integrator is able to configure installation specific plugins, with new combination of existing controllers and actions.

 A contrary example was developed by myself and our team during my training.
 There we created a single controller with nearly 10 actions, all doing the same.
-Just to provide 10 different template variants.
-Today one could use ten custom plugins, or even better use a setting like the ``layout`` field within content element, together with an ``f:render`` call within Fluid to switch the rendering.
+The reason for those actions was to provide 10 different template variants.
+Today one could use ten custom plugins.
+Or even better use a setting like the ``layout`` field within content element, together with an ``f:render`` call within Fluid to switch the rendering.
+But this will not be covered here.
+Just make sure, actions and controllers are written in a clean, reusable way.

 .. _typo3-custom-plugin-real-world-example: